Friday, July 21, 2006

 "What are you, a fuckin' parrot?"

 You remember those lines, don't you?
 All delivered by The Greatness of Jack Warden.
-And there's dozens more, literally.
+And there's dozens more where those came from.

 Warden's resume is positively astounding: Oscar nominations for SHAMPOO and HEAVEN CAN WAIT, the hilariously suicidal Judge Rayford in ...AND JUSTICE FOR ALL, 12 ANGRY MEN, THE VERDICT, two TWILIGHT ZONEs, and two Emmy award nominations for his mid-1980's TV hit CRAZY LIKE A FOX.
 Just for starters.